-- the long-term growth of our sales force in North America, Europe and Asia and the Pacific Rim, sometimes in connection with terminations of certain distributor relationships in order to expand our sales presence in new countries; - the addition of complementary products through acquisitions; - the updating of existing products and introduction of new products through research and development; - the introduction of our products in new markets upon obtainment of regulatory approvals in these markets; and - the consolidation of product manufacturing into our facilities in our Burlington, Massachusetts corporate headquarters.
+- the long-term growth of our sales force in North America, Europe, Asia and the Pacific Rim, sometimes in connection with terminations of certain distributor relationships in order to expand our sales presence in new countries; - the addition of complementary products through acquisitions; - the updating of existing products and introduction of new products through research and development; - the introduction of our products in new territories upon receipt of regulatory approvals in these territories; and - the consolidation of product manufacturing into our facilities in our Burlington, Massachusetts corporate headquarters.

 We sell our products primarily through a direct sales force.
-As of December 31, 2013 our sales force was comprised of 85 sales representatives in North America, the European Union and Japan.
+As of December 31, 2014 our sales force was comprised of 81 sales representatives in North America, Europe, Japan, and Australia.
 We also sell our products in other countries through distributors.
 Our worldwide headquarters is located in Burlington, Massachusetts.
 Our international operations are headquartered in Sulzbach, Germany.
-We also have sales offices located in Tokyo, Japan, Mississauga, Canada, Madrid, Spain, Milan, Italy and Melbourne, Australia.
-In 2013, approximately 92% of our net sales were generated in markets in which we employ direct sales representatives.
+We also have sales offices located in Tokyo, Japan; Mississauga, Canada; Madrid, Spain; Milan, Italy; Shanghai, China; and North Melbourne, Australia.
+In 2014, approximately 91% of our net sales were generated in territories in which we employ direct sales representatives.

-In recent years we have experienced comparatively greater success in product markets characterized by low or limited competition, for example the markets for biologic patches and valvulotome devices.
-In the biologic patch market, we believe that we have been able to increase market share and increase selling prices.
-In the valvulotome market, we believe that we have been able to increase selling prices without compromising market share.
+In recent years we have experienced success in niche product segments, for example the market segments for biologic patches and valvulotome devices.
+In the biologic patch market segment, we believe that we have been able to increase market segment share and increase selling prices.
+In the valvulotome market segment, we believe that we have been able to increase selling prices without compromising market segment share.
 There can be no assurance that we will not meet resistance to increased selling prices in the future.
-In contrast, we have experienced comparatively lesser success in highly competitive product markets such as polyester and ePTFE grafts, where we face stronger competition from larger companies with greater resources.
-While we believe that these challenging market dynamics can be mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive markets.
+In contrast, we have experienced less success in highly competitive product segments such as polyester and ePTFE grafts, where we face competition from larger companies with greater resources.
+We have also experienced less success in segments such as radiopaque tape, where we face recently introduced competitive products.
+While we believe that these challenging market dynamics can be mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive market segments.